plone/plone.app.multilingual/README.rst

 libraries, two major Plone versions finally we are able to say that plone.app.multilingual is finally here.

 Components
 ==========

-PAM is composed of four packages, two are mandatory:
+In Version 1.x PAM was composed of four packages, two are mandatory were ``plone.app.multilingual`` (UI) and ``plone.multilingual`` (core).
+The optional and packages to get dexterity or archetype content types translateable were ``plone.multilingualbehavior`` and ``archetype.multilingual``.

-    * plone.app.multilingual (UI)
-    * plone.multilingual (core)

-and two optionals (at least one should be installed):

-    * plone.multilingualbehavior (enables Dexterity support via a behavior)
-    * archetypes.multilingual (enables Archetypes support)
+To target Plone 5 we merged dexterity multilingualbehaviour into the core package ``plone.app.multilingual`` and left ``archetypes.multilingual`` as an optional extension package.

 Usage
 =====